 Pour over the ribs.

-In the same braising pan add the onions, mushrooms, celery and garlic and cook just till soft.
+In the same braising pan add the onions, mushrooms, celery, carrots and garlic and cook just till soft.

 Add the diced tomatoes, thyme and bay leaf.